Israel-Beni/Mixed_Messages/README.md

 ### General info

 This program uses `Type.fit API`, a free quotes API.
-It takes the **reponse** (that is an array of quotes and authors) from this API and randomly choose one quote to display to the user each time the user runs the program.
+It takes the **response** (that is an array of quotes and authors) from this API and randomly choose one quote to display to the user each time the user runs the program.

 ### Technologies

 * JavaScript 2015 (ES6)